-- The consumer has a right to know. - Allows the consumer to be selective about purchasing certain products made in certain countries. - Allows CBP to maintain commodity statistics of import volumes. - Allows U.S. manufacturers to analyze competition. - Allows U.S. manufacturers and/or distributors of licensed commodities to track counterfeit goods.
+- The consumer has a right to know. - Allows the consumer to be selective about purchasing certain products made in certain countries. - Allows U.S. Customs and Border Protection (CBP) to maintain commodity statistics of import volumes. - Allows U.S. manufacturers to analyze competition. - Allows U.S. manufacturers and/or distributors of licensed commodities to track counterfeit goods.

-Marking is required by law (19 U.S.C. § 1304 and 19 CFR § 134.11); however, there are exceptions to the rule.
-19 CFR § 134.33 lists certain commodities which are excepted from individual country of origin marking.
+Marking is required by law (19 U.S.C. § 1304 and 19 C.F.R. § 134.11); however, there are exceptions to the rule.
+Certain commodities listed in 19 C.F.R. § 134.33 are excepted from individual country of origin marking.
 This list is known as the J-List.
-"Cut flowers" are excepted articles set forth on the J-List.
-Thus, if fresh cut flowers are imported in bulk and are not sold to retail customers in a pre-packaged outermost container, they are not required to be individually marked, but some marking is still required.
+"Chemicals, drugs, medicinal, and similar substances, when imported in capsules, pills, tablets, lozenges, or troches," are excepted articles set forth on the J-List.
+Articles on the J-List are exempt from having to be individually marked; however, the outermost container that ordinarily reaches the ultimate purchaser of a J-List article must be marked with the country of origin of the article.